5 Common Reasons People Have to File for Bankruptcy

 Credit cards are essential, especially when used to purchase a service or good that is necessary for everyday living.
 However, unnecessary spending leads to more debt which at one point may become too much to handle and may lead to bankruptcy.
 To avoid foreclosures, it is important that one seeks the help of bankruptcy attorneys before it is too late.

 According to Legal Jobs, most American bankruptcies affect people on low household incomes.
 60% of people filing for bankruptcy earn less than $30,000 a year, and 9.2% earn $60,000 per year.
 However, out-of-control debt can ruin your life regardless of your income level.
 You can take steps now to protect your future before it's too late.
-If you're looking for reliable bankruptcy attorneys, contact Behrends, Carusone and Covington, Attorneys at Law PC today!
+If you're looking for reliable bankruptcy attorneys, contact Behrends Carusone, Attorneys at Law PC today!

 Learn the truth behind some of bankruptcys most common myths.
 From the facts about filing, credit impact, and how bankruptcy can offer a fresh financial start.